jaisharma10/Dijkstra_Algorithm/README.md

 Implement Dijkstra algorithm on a map between a given start and goal node.
 The repository contains 3 files:

 - **Dijk_emptyMap.py** - The 10 x 10 map is empty.
-The script finds dijkstra generated path between two nodes.
+The script finds dijkstra generated path between a start and goal node.
 - **Dijk_obsMap.py** - The 10 x 10 map has obstacles.
-The script finds the dijkstra generated path between the two nodes while avoiding obstacle space.
-There algorithm can be mplemented on two maps.
+The script finds the dijkstra generated path between two nodes while avoiding obstacle space.
+There algorithm can be implemented on two maps.
 Set the variable 'mapNumber' to 1 or to 2 in the main function to switch between maps.
 - **Dijk_Maze.py** - Maze Map of size 16 x 8.
 The script finds dijkstra generated path between two nodes.

 ### Path is visualized using pygame.